|Non Food |

 E-numbers 471-472 are mushbooh because they can be made with pork fat or soybean fat.
 They are Halal only if made from soybean fat.
 Only manufacturer knows the source those E-Numbers.
 But if a claim " Suitable For Vegetarian" appears on a food product package in Europe then it means these E-Numbers are obtained from soybean or vegetable fat.

 FDA will allow up to 2% of processing aid ingredients or hidden ingredients in a food product or in a food ingredient without reporting them in the ingredients statement.
 Only Halal or Kosher symbol on food products or food ingredients protect Muslim consumers from adding Haram processing aid ingredients or hidden ingredients in food products or ingredients by food manufacturers.
-Example of Hidden ingredients are use of pork gelatin during apple juice processing if the apple juice bottle do not have a kosher symbol.
+Example of Hidden ingredient is use of pork gelatin during apple juice processing if the apple juice bottle do not have a kosher symbol on it then that apple juice could be made with pork gelatin.

 All above alcohol are not Ethyl Alcohol but they are fatty alcohol or fatty waxes made from either animal fat such as pork fat or vegetable fat such as soy fat.
 Only manufacturer will know the source of these ingredients.
 If any personal care company says that no animal derived ingredients are used in their products containing above alcohols it means they are obtained from vegetable fat.